We buy to keep.

 Develop

-We work with management to remove friction and add group scale in procurement, insurance, and services — we don't change what a business does.
+We work with management to remove friction and add group scale in procurement, insurance and services.
+We don't change what the business does.

 - 03